VoxelGamesLib/VoxelGamesLibv2/README.md

-# VoxelGamesLibv2
+# VoxelGamesLib v2

-Yeah, I did rewrite it, again
+Powerful, feature-packed, abstract and expandable Minecraft minigames framework.

+> WIP!
+THIS PROJECT IS STILL IN ACTIVE DEVELOPMENT.
+Not all features are currently implemented.
+Feel free to contribute!

+This will be a large-scaled, fully-modular and well-documented minigames API.

 # Building

 its maven, go figure.
 install also installs the jar into /testserver/plugins, if you don't want that use package.

 # Dev Setup